JayZX535/soulbound-mc/README.md

-# soulbound-mc
+# Soulbound Documentation
 Documentation, issues, and extra configurations for the Soulbound Minecraft mod

+Info TBA soon